tonytins/cu/src/universe/factions.md

 Factions are small organized dissenting group within a larger one.

 Some factions are inherited, such as working for a company.
-For example, a character working for Concord Surveillance inherent the Concord Security role.
+For example, a character working for Concord Surveillance inherent the Concord Security faction.
 However, this does not mean they share the same political or ideological views as Concord.

+It's possible for a character to side with another faction while still keeping the one they've inherent from their job.
+Members in low tier ranks of one faction are more likely to side in opposing.

 ## Concord Security